-Battle over the replacement of Ruth Bader Ginsburg rages as tributes to late justice pour in
+Trump signals swift nomination to replace Ginsburg as tributes continue to pour in

 Sen. Dianne Feinstein (Calif.), the top Democrat on the Senate Judiciary Committee, which has jurisdiction over judicial nominations, is arguing that “under no circumstance” should a replacement for Ginsburg be considered until after the next president takes office.

-In a statement Friday night, Feinstein cited McConnell’s decision in 2016 not to give Merrick Garland, a nominee of President Obama to replace the late justice Antonin Scalia, his confirmation proceedings because, McConnell argued, voters should get to decide through the presidential election.
+In a statement Friday night, Feinstein cited McConnell’s decision in 2016 not to give Merrick Garland, a nominee of President Barack Obama to replace the late Justice Antonin Scalia, his confirmation proceedings because, McConnell argued, voters should get to decide through the presidential election.

 “Senator McConnell made his position clear in 2016 when he held Justice Scalia’s seat vacant for 10 months so he could deny President Obama an appointment — a goal he himself admitted,” Feinstein said.
 “Merrick Garland was nominated to fill Scalia’s seat on March 16, 2016 — 237 days before the presidential election.
 Today, we’re just 46 days away from an election.
 To jam through a lifetime appointment to the country’s highest court — particularly to replace an icon like Justice Ginsburg — would be the height of hypocrisy.”

-McConnell has said this year is different because the White House and the Senate were controlled by different parties in 2016, which is not the case this year.
+McConnell has said this scenario is different because the White House and the Senate were controlled by different parties in 2016, which is not the case this year.

 Meanwhile, Senate Judiciary Committee Chairman Lindsey O. Graham (R-S.C.), a close Trump ally who is up for reelection this fall, said nothing about a timeline for holding confirmation proceedings for Ginsburg’s successor in his statement Friday night.